lugu/qiloop/doc/NOTES.md

 the method to be called.
 Since every method have a different prototype each payload must be crafted accordingly.

-For example the method `authenticate` of the service 0 takes a map of string and values and returns a map of string and values.
-On the other hand, the method `services` of the service one takes no arguments and return a list of a structure called `ServiceInfo`.
+For example the method `authenticate` of the service 0 takes a map of string keys and values of type `value` and returns also a map of string and `value`.
+On the other hand, the method `services` of the service 1 takes no arguments and returns a list of a structure called `ServiceInfo`.
 One needs to know what is structure is in order read it.

 Fortunately, every object (and service) can be introspected by calling its method `metaObject`.
 Using this property, one can learn about the